Emil Larsen

-Emil Larsen (born 22 June 1991) is a Danish retired footballer.
-He most recently played for Lyngby BK in the Danish Superliga, and has played for various Danish national youth teams.
+Emil Larsen (born 22 June 1991) is a Danish former professional footballer.
+He has gained seven caps for the Denmark national team, and represented Denmark at the 2016 Summer Olympics in Brazil.

 Club career

 In his first season as a professional for Lyngby Boldklub, after joining the first team in fall 2009, he gained high praise from coach Niels Frederiksen.
 Also, there were both domestic and international clubs who showed interest in the young player, especially considering his contract was expiring in 2011.

 Larsen became topscorer for the club in the 2009–10 Danish 1st Division campaign, and was therefore a key player in securing promotion to the Danish Superliga.
 This also meant an increased number of expectations of the young midfielder.

 On 9 July 2012, Larsen joined Odense Boldklub on a four-year contract.

 He signed with Major League Soccer side Columbus Crew SC on 22 January 2016.
 After struggling for playing time in the United States, Larsen returned to Denmark on 10 July 2016, signing with his former club Lyngby BK.

 On 23 July 2017, Larsen announced his retirement due to a knee injury.
 He also revealed, that he would continue at the club working as a scout.